sarkinios/sarkui/README.md

        - Add file Title in mediainfo metadata
        - If a file contain multiple video/audio/subtitle tracks, you can choose the one you want and change title/language/default track
      - From **Convert** Tab:
+       - You can one Click Convert the files from step 1 to other packagers
+       - Mux/Import audio and subtitles included in the same path with the files and choose the language before importing them (Subtitles and Audio must have same name as video files)
+       - Demux/Extract subtitles and Audio from the files in step 1.
+You can choose to export all subtitles or specific language ones (You can check what language files included in the media info button)
+     - From **Misc** Tab:
+       - Change the tempo, speed or convert the audio files you select in step 1
+       - Audio/Sub Renamer: You can include in your video files path subtitle or audio files (srt,mp3,aac etc) and rename/sort them the same as your video files.
+         (Due to lexicographic sorting and not natural sort, your sub and audio must have zero in front of their numbering - i.e.  sub 01.srt sub 02.srt etc and not sub 1.srt sub 2.srt otherwise the sorting will not execute correctly)